 - 1. The arrangements, character, extent, width, grade, and location of all streets shall conform with the Comprehensive Plan, where applicable, and shall be considered in their relations to existing and planned streets, to topographical conditions, to public convenience and safety, and to the proposed uses of land to be served by such streets.
 Streets within a subdivision shall be dedicated to the perpetual use of the public and shall be designed and constructed in accordance with the standards established in these land development regulations.
-However, the Town Council may approve private streets when constructed to the specifications of these land development regulations and when adequate provision for initial installation and future private maintenance is made for such streets.
-In addition, when the Town Council approves private streets, the following statement of limitations shall be entered on the final plat which states; "No government agency, including the government of the Town, shall be responsible for the construction, maintenance, or improvement of any private drive, road, street, easement or right-of-way providing ingress or egress to the property herein conveyed nor shall said government be responsible in any way for the construction, maintenance or improvement of any stormwater management, centralized potable water or sanitary sewer facility". - 2.
+However, the Town Council may approve private streets when constructed to the specifications of these land development regulations and when adequate provision for initial installation and future private maintenance is made for such streets. - 2.
 Work performed under these land development regulations concerning road right-ofway clearing and grubbing, earthwork, stabilizing, and construction of a base and surface course shall meet the minimum requirements of the Florida Department of Transportation Standard Specifications for Road and Bridge Construction, latest edition and amendments, where applicable, unless stated otherwise herein.
 These specifications are intended to govern the equipment, materials, construction methods, and quality control of the work, unless otherwise provided herein.
-The provisions of those specifications pertaining to basis of payment are not applicable to these land development regulations.

-- 5.26.2 Street Improvement Schedule.
+The provisions of those specifications pertaining to basis of payment are not applicable to these land development regulations. - 5.26.2 Street Improvement Schedule.
 Street improvements shall be provided as required by the following schedule.
 Improvements shall conform to: - 1.
 STANDARD A, for commercial and industrial subdivisions. - 2.
-STANDARD B, for residential subdivisions where any lot is less than or equal to ten thousand (10,000) square feet. - 3.
-STANDARD C, for residential subdivisions where all lots are greater than ten thousand (10,000) square feet, which provide access to nine (9) or more lots and for all streets in residential subdivisions of fifty (50) or more lots. - 4.
-STANDARD D, for residential subdivisions where all lots are greater than ten thousand (10,000) square feet, which provide access to eight (8) or fewer lots and where there are less than fifty (50) lots within the subdivision.
+STANDARD B, for residential subdivisions where any lot is less than or equal to twenty thousand (20,000) square feet. - 3.
+STANDARD C, for residential subdivisions where all lots are greater than twenty thousand (20,000) square feet but less than or equal to ten (10) acres.

+4. STANDARD D, for residential subdivisions where all lots are greater than ten (10) acres.

 Where the proposed subdivision includes an existing street, said street shall also be improved as required to conform to this schedule.
 This requirement shall not apply to any abutting street which is not connected with the proposed subdivision's street system.
-In addition, where the proposed subdivision provides a new street, which connects with an existing street, the intersection of such streets may be required to be improved to ensure the level of service for the roadways will be maintained.